 TGR's Almost Ablaze awarded "Film Of The Year" at the 2014 International Freeski Film Festival, is a global odyssey combining state-of-the-art cinematography and the most progressive riding...
 See full summary »

 With an older brother in jail and living with their single mother on Pine Ridge Reservation, Johnny and his sister Jashuan's lives develop new challenges when their absentee cowboy father ...
 See full summary »

 When her insurance company refuses to approve the care her husband needs to survive, Sonia Bonet (Jan Raluy) takes things into her own hands.
 Up against an unyielding bureaucracy and ...
 See full summary »

 BEING CANADIAN chronicles the real-life quest of Robert Cohen, a proud Canadian, who left his hometown of Calgary and moved to the U.S. to start a career as a TV comedy writer.
 He started noticing how people outside Canada knew very little about his beloved homeland.
 After decades of ignorance, insults, and indifference, he decides to do something about it.
-Rob sets off on an epic personal quest, driving across Canada from East to West, to confirm the country he's been fighting for is still what he remembers.
-Interwoven with this journey are interviews with a variety of famous Canadians, along with people he meets along the way.
+Rob sets off on an epic personal quest, driving across Canada from East to West, to confirm the country he identifies with is still as he remembers or changed.
+Interwoven with this journey are interviews with a variety of famous media personalities along with Canadian commoners he meets along the way.
 His deadline?
 Midnight on Canada Day, in Vancouver.
-Imagine 'Sherman's March', but wearing a toque!
+Common topics dealt are Canadian culture of kindness, Inferiority complex and passive aggressive behavior, Roots of Canadian humor, Canadian circus, Partition of Quebec, Canada's national game, food, contributions...etc.
+Imagine 'Sherman's March', but wearing a toque and along the ...